filip-herceg/ReViewPoint/frontend/IMPLEMENTATION_PLAN.md

 - None.
 All Phase 2.4 requirements completed successfully with high quality implementation

 Next Steps:
+- ✅ Phase 2.5 (Environment & Configuration) - COMPLETED 2025-07-09
-- Ready to proceed to Phase 2.5 (Environment & Configuration)
+- Ready to proceed to Phase 3 (Authentication System)
 - Design system is ready for integration across all application pages
 - Component library can be extended as needed for future features